hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-2.md

 -  Server chooses the proper scheduler, either for standard services, batch jobs, or system level jobs.

 ---
-Name:  Scheduler Function Part 2
+name:  Scheduler Function Part 2
 # Scheduler Processing
 Now that the Scheduler has the job, let's look at what the it does...
 .smaller[